richstokes/Genesis-Glitcher/README.md

 # Genesis-Glitcher
-Toy that generates interesting, random glitch art by automatically corrupting Sega Genesis (Megadrive) games
+Toy that generates interesting, random glitch art by automatically corrupting Sega Genesis (Megadrive) games.
+It works by swapping out random memory locations with random data.
+It's not big, and its not clever, but it does produce crazy results which are kind of fun to watch.

+&nbsp;

 ## Use
 1. Run `macos-setup.sh` to check your environment